 Inspired by Asher Vollmer’s Threes, 2048 is a puzzle game where you slide numbered tiles around to merge them into each other.
 In a 4×4 grid, tiles containing the numbers 2 or 4 will appear as the player moves the grid.
 Tiles with the same number can merge into each other, adding together to double their value.
 The player wins when they create a 2048 tile.

 2048 starts off easy, but after fifteen minutes of play, each move feels like you’re carefully trying to remove a Jenga block from a leaning tower.
 Without precise planning, your board can quickly become overwhelmed with useless tiles that have no chance of merging together.
 So if you want something cerebral while you’re playing io games then 2048 might be for you.

 Browser games don’t have to be 2D, you know.
 Krunker.io is a 3D FPS game that borrows elements from Call of Duty, Minecraft, and Roblox to create an accessible shooter with a lot of depth.
 The movement system in Krunker has been designed around bunny hops, allowing players to build up momentum as they speed through levels by sliding and jumping at the perfect time.

 Krunker has a healthy player base, which means you can jump into any game mode without having to worry about joining any empty lobbies.
 Alongside the usual CoD-style game modes, Krunker also has custom servers sporting unique modes like Parkour, Simon Says, and Prop Hunt.

 And that’s all we have for the best io games.
-If you enjoy simple, fun concepts executed on a low budget, there’s a good chance you’ll enjoy our best indie games on PC list.
-Unlike the io games in our list, these indie games have been given more time to create standalone experiences that are well worth their asking price.
+If you enjoy simple, fun concepts executed on a low budget, there’s a good chance you’ll enjoy our list of the best indie games on PC.
+Unable to download more games?
+Check out our best browser games list to discover some quality experiences.